horace3/Arduino_Canbus_Monitor/README.md

 programming:
-1. program the Arduino using the file Arduino_Canbus_Monitor/ArduinoCanbusMonitor/ArduinoCanbusCode/ArduinoCanbusCode.ino
+1. program the Arduino using the file Arduino_Canbus_Monitor/ArduinoCanbusMonitor/ArduinoCanbusCode/ArduinoCanbusCode.ino (a) Run the Serial Monitor is should display
+          Canbus monitor
+          CAN BUS Shield init ok!
+   (b) close the Serial Monitor
 2. Instal Vistal Studio 2017 or later
 3.  open VS project Arduino_Canbus_Monitor/ArduinoCanbusMonitor/CS_code/ArduinoCanbusMonitor.sln
 4.  hit CTRL/F5 to compile, build and run